I moved to the desert.

 Also known as the “high desert,” here ringed with lumbering mountains still tipped with snow.
 Glimpsing the mountainline is like glimpsing the moon: every time I fall still and silent.
-Every time is like the first: some things refuse to become familiar, even with repeated viewing.
+Every time is like the first—some things refuse to become familiar, even with repeated viewing.

 I have been surprised by how gentle this high desert feels.
 Even when winds whip up cyclones of dust, even when rain is visiting in sheets, I sense an underlying calm.
 The sheer number of sunny days seems to create a comforting regularity, an inner knowing that everything will soon return to baseline.
 Everything will return to blue.

 In the register of sky-blue days, I would like to name the past two as some of the bluest, goldenist, crispest, and sweetest to ever visit planet earth.
 When I most needed a rest, the weekend blossomed into a cloudless bastion of warm hues and sharp shadows.
-Curled in an armchair on my little interior patio, I remembered how much my skin likes the sun, and perhaps even the sun likes my skin.
+Curled in an armchair outside, I remembered how much my skin likes the sun, and perhaps even the sun likes my skin.
 It left a mark—and in the suddenly odd-looking light of the bathroom mirror, I find I have grown a shade darker.
 Or perhaps just shed a winter skin, revealing the summer child waiting within.